Wells Fargo offers tailored financing for just about every stage of life.

 - Minimal fees.
 With some loans, you’ll pay a $25 annual fee, but there are no origination fees.

 - Online account management.
 Complete and submit your application online if you’re already a Wells Fargo customer.
 Once you get your loan, you can view your balance and make payments online.

 - Payment options.
 If you’re a Wells Fargo checking or savings account holder, you can have your payments automatically deducted from your account.
 You can also make payments online, in person at your local Wells Fargo branch, by phone or by mail.

 - Discounts for qualifying customers.
-If you have a qualifying existing relationship with Wells Fargo and set up automatic payments through a Wells Fargo deposit account, you can receive a discount of up to 0.50%.
+If you have a qualifying existing relationship with Wells Fargo and set up automatic payments through a Wells Fargo deposit account, you can receive multiple discounts, though the specifics will depend on your loan.

-Wells Fargo offers competitive APRs that range from 1.00% to 23.99%, depending on the loan type, repayment terms and your creditworthiness.
+Wells Fargo offers competitive APRs that range from 1.00% to 23.99%, depending on the loan type, repayment terms and your credit.

 Backed by more than 160 years of reputation and service, Wells Fargo has a longstanding history within the US.
-Its website is easy to use, offering customer support and encryption to safeguard information.
+Its website is easy to use and encrypted to safeguard your private personal and financial information.

-If you’re having trouble or have questions, contact customer service by phone, by live chat or at a Wells Fargo branch.
+If you’re having trouble or have questions, you can contact customer service by phone, by live chat or at a Wells Fargo branch.

-How do I apply for a personal loan with Wells Fargo?
+How do I apply for a loan with Wells Fargo?

 You’ll need to meet the following requirements: